 My break with reality had helped me to see that I was repressing my own needs at an alarming rate and I was able to begin the process of learning how to articulate what I needed from the relationship in order for it to work for me.
 It was about two months into this process of trying to re-orient the relationship that I was asked to tour with the other band.

-By that point my girlfriend and I had largely repaired our relationship and we were in the midst of preparing to make a new film in Spain.
-She and I were also putting together a massive wedding (our wedding) a week before we were scheduled to leave for that shoot.
+By that point my girlfriend and I had largely sewn our relationship back together and we were in the midst of preparing to make a new film in Spain.
+She and I were also putting together a massive wedding (our own) a week before we were scheduled to leave for that shoot.
 To top it off, I was also working on songs with my other band for a new record.
 I was too busy to focus on the single and left the details up to J.

-Just a couple of days after the wedding, J showed me the cover artwork for our single.
+Just a couple of days after the wedding (at which J was one of a half dozen best men), J showed me the cover artwork for our single.
 He had listed himself as the sole songwriter.
 I was hurt and angry.
 I decided to cut my losses and quickly washed my hands of him and the project.
 I was busy and productive in other areas of my life, so I resolved to simply move on.
 In fact, it was somewhat of a relief, as the strain of balancing out the different relationships was becoming overwhelming.

 My wife and I went off to make our movie (a ridiculously difficult process) and shortly after I returned, J begged me to rejoin him in the project.
 He explained that in my absence he had found a top tier manager and met with several major producers.
 However, he was stuck creatively and had come to realize how important my collaboration had been to the work.
 After some back and forth, I agreed to work with him and we settled on an arrangement where I would get a slightly less than even songwriting split and an even more equitable partnership in terms of the band itself.